mario-mueller/icis-2019/manuscript/icis-2019-posse.md

 # Preliminary Research Design

-## Research Method & Case Description
+## Research Method & Study Description

 For this research project, we adopt a data-driven computational approach for theory development, following the recommendations for grounded theory